brettwooldridge/HikariCP/README.md

 *Default: driver default*

 &#8986;``validationTimeout``<br/>
-This property controls the maximum amount of time that a connection will be tested for aliveness.
+This property controls the maximum amount of time to wait before pool discards the connection as dead while validating connection.
-This value must be less than the ``connectionTimeout``.
 The lowest accepted validation timeout is 1000ms (1 second).
 *Default: 5000*

 &#8986;``leakDetectionThreshold``<br/>